zjzoltek/CapstoneSTAHull/README.md

 # How to use GitHub

 This will not tell you how to use all of github, just what you need to know.
-When you are finished for the day, you will do this.
+When you are done with a major contribution, you will do this.

 * Open up github (the program not shell)[Example](Pics/gitshellbluetext.png)
 * Make sure you have the right repository selected (CapstoneSTAHull)[Example](Pics/rightRepoSelected.png)